Treatment for Social Anxiety in Wylie, TX

 - Antidepressants: These medications come in many different forms, and often take a few weeks to achieve their full effect.
 Clear communication with Dr. Gardner about antidepressant medications is important, as their effects can vary from person to person and not all types are suitable for each individual.

-Online Treatment Options for Anxiety
+Online Treatment Options for Social Anxiety

 Dr. Gardner also offers telepsychiatry, allowing you to receive treatment from the comfort of your own home.
 Learn more about our telepsychiatry services!